Net Promoter Score

 NPS aims to unravel customer’s sentiments.
 You can receive a score of 35 or 50 or 63 which determines how happy or unhappy your customers are.

 Scroll down and find out.
-But for that, we must first understand how NPS is calculated
+But for that, we must first understand what NPS is and how NPS is calculated.

 How to Measure Net Promoter Score?